Field goal

 A field goal (FG) is a means of scoring in gridiron football.
 To score a field goal, the team in possession of the ball must place kick, or drop kick, the ball through the goal, i.e., between the uprights and over the crossbar.
+Consequently, a field goal cannot be scored from a punt, as the ball must touch the ground at one point after the snap and before it is kicked in order to be a valid field goal.
 The entire ball must pass through the vertical plane of the goal, which is the area above the crossbar and between the uprights or, if above the uprights, between their outside edges.
 American football requires that a field goal must only come during a play from scrimmage (except in the case of a fair catch kick) while Canadian football retains open field kicks and thus field goals may be scored at any time from anywhere on the field and by any player.
-The vast majority of field goals, in both codes, are place kicked.
-Drop kicked field goals were common in the early days of gridiron football but are almost never done in modern times.
+The vast majority of field goals, in both codes, are placekicked.
+Drop-kicked field goals were common in the early days of gridiron football but are almost never attempted in modern times.
+A field goal may also be scored through a fair catch kick, but this is also extremely rare.
 In most leagues, a successful field goal awards three points (a notable exception is six-man football in which, due to the small number of players available to stop the opposing team from blocking the kick, a field goal is worth four points).

-A field goal may also be scored through a fair catch kick, but this is extremely rare.
-Since a field goal is worth only three points, as opposed to a touchdown, which is worth six points, it is usually only attempted in specific situations (see Strategy).